AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The first step toward getting somewhere is to decide that you are not going to stay where you are. — Unknown
+> You find peace not by rearranging the circumstances of your life, but by realizing who you are at the deepest level. — Eckhart Tolle
 <!--END_SECTION:quote-->